namitrasalkar/Optimizing_Cost_and_Profitability/README.md

-# Optimizing Cost and Profitability
+# Statistical Analysis to optimize Cost

 A food delivery service is facing challenges in achieving profitability across its operations.
 With a dataset of 1,000 food orders, the service seeks to understand the dynamics of its cost structure and profitability to identify strategic opportunities for improvement.